ravi-solanki-solulab/cab-booking-app/README.md

   - list all the cabs which are available to accept the booking request withing specified distance.

  POST http://localhost:5000/book
-  - send req to book cab for source to destination
+  - send req to book a cab from source to destination

 ### **swagger link**